 The easiest way for that to have transpired would to have somehow eliminated the one, primary specific incident that was most directly responsible for the loss --- without disturbing the overall nature of the time-flow.
 Now, if I could have figured out what that specific incident was on the spot in the ashram at the time or not is another thing.
 Looking back, that one specific incident would be to ensure the boy knew, no matter what, under NO or any circumstances, was he to get out of the car and open the garage door before his aunt stopped the car and she herself got out.

-However, after having become an adult, because of the mitigating circumstances that transpired after I returned from the ashram as a young boy, I couldn't remember or didn't know that event.
+However, after having become an adult, because of the mitigating circumstances that transpired after I returned from the ashram as a young boy, that is, having stumbled onto the bloody physical aftereffects of my uncle committing suicide by placing a shotgun in his mouth, my mind shut down or covered over the event to such a point I didn't know or remember anything in my everyday day-to-day surface thoughts from that period of time.
 If such was the case, how would I have been able to intercede in such a manner that I could have warned the boy?
-Somehow, when I went back to the ashram as an adult, even if I didn't know I needed it, I would still have to have some sort of a surface knowledge of that event in my repertoire in order to put it to use.
+Somehow, when I went back to the ashram as an adult, even if I didn't know I needed it, I would still should have, simply growing up as part of the family, garnered some sort of a surface knowledge of my uncle's suicide into my repertoire in order to put it to use.

 The thing is, as an adult having grown up with that portion of my life absent from my memory I didn't remember that as a young boy I visited the ashram, nor while there I was visited by a man who, in the process of that visit we exchanged photos between the Code-O-Graphs.
 I did know though that somewhere along the way the photos had been switched.
 Both my younger brother and Adam Osborne, as well as me, noticed in later years the difference.
 I also knew that the Code-O-Graph had gone missing by the time I returned from India during a period of time when I was a young boy because my uncle found it stored away in a box at his mothers and by then I was no longer a little boy, but a teenager just about ready to graduate from high school.